ansys/pysystem-coupling/doc/source/users_guide/syc_datamodel.rst

       └── output_control

-In the image, highlighting distinguish items representing objects at a level of the hierarchy with only one *unnamed* instance versus multiple *named* instances:
+In the image, highlighting distinguishes items representing objects at a level of the hierarchy with only one *unnamed* instance versus multiple *named* instances:

 * Highlighted items represent objects for which only one unnamed instance can exist at this level